antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 The tracing system in .NET is designed to work with OpenTelemetry (OTel), and uses OTel to export the data to monitoring systems.
 Tracing in .NET is implemented using `System.Diagnostics.Activity` class along with `System.Diagnostics.ActivitySource` for collection, these correspond to `spans` in OTel.
 OpenTelemetry is defining an industry-wide standard for naming of tracing spans and their attributes, these are known as [semantic conventions](https://opentelemetry.io/docs/concepts/semantic-conventions). .NET telemetry is using the semantic conventions that have already been defined, and are working to add missing ones to the spec(s).

-While the `System.Net` apis create activities, they rely on [OpenTelemetry instrumentation libraries](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library) to populate the `Activity` with the trace tags/attributes, primarily `[OpenTelemetry.Instrumentation.Http](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/blob/main/src/OpenTelemetry.Instrumentation.Http)`.
+While the `System.Net` apis create activities, they rely on [OpenTelemetry instrumentation libraries](https://github.com/open-telemetry/opentelemetry-specification/blob/b9b6d8f698f82cd321fbe4fcc15b76d49902c14e/specification/glossary.md#instrumentation-library) to populate the `Activity` with the trace tags/attributes, primarily [`OpenTelemetry.Instrumentation.Http`](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/1ca05685cbad63d3fa813b9cab49be341048e69e/src/OpenTelemetry.Instrumentation.Http#httpclient-and-httpwebrequest-instrumentation-for-opentelemetry).

 In .NET 9, we have started to move the functionality to emit the tags/attributes to the networking libraries, starting with the Http libraries.

 > [!TIP]
-> For a comprehensive list of all built-in tracing together with their tags/attributes, see [System.Net Tracing](../../../core/diagnostics/TBD).
+> For a comprehensive list of all built-in tracing together with their tags/attributes, see [Built-in activities in .NET](../../../core/diagnostics/distributed-tracing-builtin-activities.md).

 ## Collect System.Net traces